rust-lang/cargo/src/doc/src/guide/continuous-integration.md

 [GitLab CI](https://docs.gitlab.com/ce/ci/yaml/README.html) for more information.

-### Github Actions
+### GitHub Actions

-To test your package on Github Actions, here is a sample `workflow.yml` file, which has to be in the directory `.github/workflows directory`:
+To test your package on GitHub Actions, here is a sample `workflow.yml` file, which has to be in the directory `.github/workflows`:
 ```yaml
 name: Rust